ericchapman/ruby_wamp_client/README.md

  - procedure [String] - The procedure to register for
  - handler [lambda] - The handler(args, kwargs, details) when a invocation is received
  - options [Hash] - The options for the registration
- - callback [lambda] - The callback(registration, error, details) called to signal if the registration was a success or not
+ - callback [block] - The callback(registration, error, details) called to signal if the registration was a success or not

 To register, do the following